Dicky019/diki-blogs/src/routes/blog/posts/react-native.md

 date: 2022-02-16T15:51:00.000Z
 ---

-declarative UI framework to iOS and Android.
+Declarative UI framework to iOS and Android.
 With React Native, you use native UI controls and have full access to the native platform.

 <!-- more -->